strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/vm-deployment.md

 ::: tab AWS

-- As a regular user logged into the AWS management console find and select `EC2, Virtual Servers in the Cloud`.
+1. As a regular user logged into the AWS management console find and select `EC2, Virtual Servers in the Cloud`.
-- Select a region
+2. Select a region.
-- Click on **Launch Instance**
+3. Click on **Launch Instance**.
-- Select a server type and size.
+4. Select a server type and size.
 For example Ubantu 22.04 LTS (HVM), SSD Volume Type with `General purpose` and `t2.small` selected.
 <!-- - Configure storage TODO -->
 - (Optional) Add tags
 <!-- - TODO Configure the security group  -->